near/near-cli-rs/docs/GUIDE.en.md

     - _sign-with-seed-phrase - Sign the transaction using the seed phrase_

         When choosing this signature option, _near CLI_ will ask the user to enter the mnemonic phrase associated with the account.

+    - _sign-later - Prepare unsigned transaction (we'll use base64 encoding to simplify copy-pasting)_

+        This option involves signing the created transaction later.

 2. Actions with a signed transaction